 I have something I'd love to share with the team today: After roughly eight years of dyeing and bleaching my hair within an inch of its life, I'm done.
 I've had enough, and I'm growing out my natural shade.
-The problem this presents though, is that my fading/growing-out process is characterised by extremely orange, brassy tones that I really hate.
-I came to the conclusion I would have to visit my salon every few weeks for a semi-permanent gloss to take the edge off, and restore my sad, brassy highlights to a cooler shade of brunette (my natural, but long-lost, colour).
+The problem this presents though, is that my fading/growing-out process is characterized by extremely orange, brassy tones that I really hate.
+I came to the conclusion I would have to visit my salon every few weeks for a semi-permanent gloss to take the edge off, and restore my sad, brassy highlights to a cooler shade of brunette (my natural, but long-lost, color).

 The only problem with semi-permanent hair dye is that it fades so quickly, and salon trips end up frequent and expensive.

-In the same week I made the above decision, I was scheduled to meet with Christophe Robin at Que Colour in Darlinghurst.
+In the same week I made the above decision, I was scheduled to meet with Christophe Robin at Que Color in Darlinghurst.
 In case you're not familiar with his eponymous hair-care line, Robin is an iconic name in French (and global) hair, and I was excited to say the least.
 The interview included a wash and blow dry, which normally, I'd be hyped about.
 However, my limp, orange strands left much to be desired, and I was a little embarrassed to have one of the worlds' best in such close proximity.
 I told Robin my life (hair) story, and after a quick analysis of my sad mop, he told me he could help.

 Thrilled, I walked over to the basin.